FilippoBovo/robustats/README.md

 Tips:

 - In C, use `malloc` to allocate memory to the heap, instead of creating arrays that allocate memory to the stack, as with large array we would incur in a [segmentation fault due to stack overflow](https://stackoverflow.com/a/1847886).
-- Avoid recursions where possible to limit the spacial complexity of the problem.
+- Avoid recursions where possible to limit the spatial complexity of the problem.
 In place of recursions, use loops.

 ## References